A Practical Guide to Apple Search Ads

 Source: Apple Search Ads benchmarks report H2 2021

 Ready to get started?
-In the next part of this guide, I’ll get more practical and explain how to start from scratch and set up a strong account structure that aims to maximize performance and insights.
+In the next part of this guide, I’ll get more practical and explain how to start from scratch and set up a strong account structure to maximize performance and insights.